dilanp/Dapr-Microservice-AKS-AzureDevOps/Readme.md

 - Select newly created policy and get - Primary key and Connection string–primary key.
 - Create a Standard, LRS Storage Account - "daprbindingstoreacc01".
 - Select Access keys in newly created storage account and get - Key and Connection string for key 1.
+- Once the apps are Dockerized create a new Azure Container Registry (Standard) - "daprk8sscrff".

 Dapr Components for Azure
 =========================